goh-joshua/tp/docs/UserGuide.md

 **Can I edit athlete, organization, or contract information after adding them?**
 No, editing is not allowed for athletes, organizations, or contracts once they've been added to the system.
 If you need to make changes or entered incorrect information, please delete the entry and create a new one with the correct details.

+### Why can't the total contract amount exceed 9,223,372,036,854,775,807?

+This is the maximum value for a 64-bit integer (`Long.MAX_VALUE`) in Java, which is the largest whole number the system can handle.
+Realistically, this number (over 9 quintillion) far exceeds the total amount of money in the world, so it's highly unlikely you'll ever encounter this limit in practice.
+This constraint exists purely as a technical limitation of the programming language used.

 ### Getting More Help

 **Additional Resources:**